Cumulants asymptotics for the zeros counting measure of real Gaussian processes: Introduction

 \end{theorem}

 The assumption $H_1(q)$ characterizes the convergence of the family of processes $(f_n)_{n\in\NN}$ towards a limit stationary process in $\CC^q$ norm.
 This hypothesis is natural and arises in many models.
 For instance the covariance function of random trigonometric polynomials converges towards the $\sinc$ function.
-The regularity of the process $f_n$ ensures the well-definiteness of the $p$-th moment.
+The regularity of the process $f_n$ ensures the well-definiteness of the $p$-th moment, see for instance \cite[Thm 3.6]{Aza09}.
 The convergence towards a non-degenerate stationary process ensures the uniform non-degeneracy on the process $f_n$, as well as the explicit asymptotics for the cumulants. \jump

-The assumption $H_2(q)$ is much weaker than the one present in \Cite{Anc21}, where the authors require a function $g$ that decrease like $x^{-8p}$.
-Here we show that the asymptotics of higher moments is independent of the rate of decay of the covariance function, and must only satisfy some uniform square integrability condition.\jump
+The decay assumption in $H_2(q)$ is greatly relaxed compared to the one present in \cite{Anc21}, where the authors require a function $g$ that decrease like $x^{-4p}$ (though they need only to take $q=p-1$ in Theorem \ref{Theoremter9}).
+Here we show that the asymptotics of higher moments is independent of the rate of decay of the covariance function, and must only satisfy some uniform square integrability condition.
+The number of finite moments (and their asymptotics) that one can obtain is directly related to the regularity of the process.\jump

-Let us briefly now show that the unifying Theorem \ref{Theorem9} indeed implies the collection of theorems of the previous subsection.
-First, Theorem \ref{Theorem1} and \ref{Theorem2} are a consequence of Theorem \ref{Theorem9}, by setting $U=\T$, $\NN = \N^*$, $\phi = \one_\T$ and
+Let us briefly now show that the unifying Theorem \ref{Theoremter9} indeed implies the collection of theorems of the previous subsection.
+First, Theorem \ref{Theoremter1} and \ref{Theoremter2} are a consequence of Theorem \ref{Theoremter9}, by setting $U=\T$, $\NN = \N^*$, $\phi = \one_\T$ and

 Let $\psi$ be the spectral density of the correlation function $\rho$ of the stationary Gaussian sequences $(a_k)_{k\geq 0}$ and $(b_k)_{k\geq 0}$, which is assumed to be continuous and positive on $\T$.
 Assumptions $H_1(q)$ and $H_2(q)$ are proved for all $q>0$ for this model in the paper \cite{Gas21} with limit process having $\sinc$ covariance function, and